Puritan History in Boston

 8000 BC

 Long before the Puritan history of Boston begins, glaciers and ice sheets covering North America retreat as the Great Ice Age, or the Pleistocene Epoch, which started some 1.8 million years earlier, draws to an end.
-As the glaciers melt, they deposit debris caught in their ice—called moraine—across the northeastern part of the continent, including the Boston area.

 2400 BC

-Also well before Puritan history in Boston begins, Native Americans start to occupy eastern Massachusetts.
 They establish themselves on a peninsula that they call Shawmut, which roughly means "land of many waters," next to a river that they call Quinnebequi.

-1600 AD
+1600 BC

-By now as many as 100,000 native inhabitants belonging to the Algonquin Nation live across New England.
-They belong to smaller regional groups including the Massachusett, Wampanoag, and Nipmuck.
 If they could see 30 years into the future, they would spot the sails of Puritan ships looming large on the horizon.

-Captain John Smith Arrives
+Prelude to Puritan History in Boston: Captain John Smith Arrives

 1614

-Courageous explorer Captain John Smith sails down the Maine coast to Massachusetts Bay.
+Explorer Captain John Smith sails down the Maine coast to Massachusetts Bay.
 He makes contact with the native inhabitants.

-Rounding the Shawmut Peninsula, Captain Smith spots nearby islands lush with Native American corn, calling them “the Paradise of all these parts."
+Rounding the Shawmut Peninsula, Captain Smith spots nearby islands lush with corn, calling them “the Paradise of all these parts."
 He notes a hilly smaller peninsula with three peaks – an important site in Puritan history – surrounded by a harbor fed by three rivers.

-Two years later, Smith draws a map of the coast, labeling it "New England" to make it seem more attractive to potential colonists.
-For land claim purposes, he backdates his map to 1614.
+Two years later in 1616, Smith draws a map of the coast, labeling it "New England" to make it seem more attractive to potential colonists.

 Initially labeling least two different rivers Quinnebequi, which means long still water, he decides to rename them to honor Prince Charles of England.
 He calls the southern one River Charles, and the northern one Kennebec River.